 5 – Look at your household list and find where you can cut back.
 It might be stopping trips to the corner shop, making a meal plan or only taking a set amount of cash to the shops with you so you can’t impulse buy.

 6 – Now it’s time to adopt a thrifty mindset and tackle the non-essential spending.
-Of course you still need to have a social life and little treat but the trick is to be creative and make your social life work within your budget.
+Of course you still need to have a social life and little treats but the trick is to be creative and make your social life work within your budget.
 Nights in, free events, DIY facials rather than expensive salon ones are just a few things you can do.

 7 – Once you’ve adjusted to your new way of spending hopefully you’ll have some money left at the end of each month.
 Don’t be tempted to blow it on a new outfit or night out as a reward for your sensible spending.
 Instead, buy yourself a little treat (a bargain face mask or a bottle of wine) and put the rest towards a debt or into a savings account.